What should you do if you, or someone you know, has been scammed?

 If you discover that someone in your community has fallen victim, here are some things you can do to help them get through it:

-Refer them to Victim Support if they need further support.
-They can call the Supportline on 08 08 16 89 111 or request a call back via the website.
-They can also contact their local office directly via the website.
+refer them to Victim Support if they need further support.
+They can call the Supportline on 08 08 16 89 111 or request a call back within three working days.
+They can also contact their local office directly via the website, and